Firefighters race to control blazes before winds roar back

 The cause of the fire was unknown, but Southern California Edison said it had cut off power to the area five hours before it broke out Thursday.

-At least six homes were destroyed, and officials said the number was expected to rise as they took a more thorough look.
+At least six homes were destroyed, and officials said the number was expected to rise.
 No immediate injuries were reported.

 Sean Malin, 27, evacuated from Santa Clarita with his mother and their two dogs after police officers drove down their street and told them to leave.